alphagov/govuk-design-guide/docs/frontend-templates/answer.md

 ---
-# This file is a template to document a new frontend template within the GOV.UK Design Library website.
+# This file is a template to document a new frontend template within the GOV.UK Publishing Design Guide website.
 layout: frontend-template-documentation
 sectionKey: Frontend templates

-# Step 1: Duplicate and rename this file to the proposed frontend template you want to include in the Design Library website.
+# Step 1: Duplicate and rename this file to the proposed frontend template you want to include in the Publishing Design Guide website.
 # When duplicating and renaming this file use lowercase and replace any spaces with a dash (ie. -)

 # Step 2: Set "eleventyExcludeFromCollections" to "false".
-This will ensure that the code snippet is commented out and a page will be display withinin the design library.
+This will ensure that the code snippet is commented out and a page will be display withinin the Publishing Design Guide.
 eleventyExcludeFromCollections: false

 # Step 3: Establish the relationship of this frontend template.